iulmit/sunvalley-srw/README.md

-# _**Branch 'sunvalley-srw' is now available for testing**_

 # threshold-srw

 # Deprecated
-This branch is deprecated and will be replaced as the new master by 'sunvalley-srw'.
+This branch is deprecated and was be replaced as the new master by 'sunvalley-srw'.
 The new version of System Readiness for Workstations is arriving early to Windows 11 Sun Valley (21H2), try it out!

-## What is this?
-System Readiness for Workstations is an automated privacy-focused configuration tool which debloats and tweaks Windows 10 Pro N for Workstations to improve it's performance and reduce the user's footprint.

 ## Getting started
 Get started by opening PowerShell as administrator, then copy and right-click on the PowerShell window, this command: